 While there are existing tools to block tracking inside your web browser, there isn’t many options available on the operating system level.
 You can’t modify the software you download as easily as you can make changes to website to block or reduce tracking in your web browser.

-There is little to no transparency regarding this type of tracking.
-You have to carefully investigate each bit of software you download to identify whether the software vendor has embedded unique tracking identifiers in the software you’ve downloaded.
+There’s little to no transparency regarding this type of tracking.
+You’ve to carefully investigate each bit of software you download to identify whether the software vendor has embedded unique tracking identifiers in the software you’ve downloaded.

 You can, however, chip away at the tracking and reduce it’s effectiveness.
 The most effective methods to limit tracking involves you having to change how you behave on the web to make you more difficult to track.

-These following tips are ordered by how effective I beleive they are at reducing the effectiveness of software download-embedded tracking.
+These following tips are ordered by how effective I believe they are at reducing the effectiveness of software download-embedded tracking.

 Use an application firewall

-There is no simple way you can absolutely block all tracking short of analyzing all outgoing traffic from your computer and inspect their contents.
+There’s no simple way you can absolutely block all tracking short of analyzing all outgoing traffic from your computer and inspect their contents.
 However, you can make some educated guesses based on the website that a program is trying to reach.
-E.g. does the program you’re trying to install really need to communicated with googleanalytics.com?
+For example, does the program you’re trying to install need to communicated with googleanalytics.com?

 You can use an application firewall to be notified when installers and other programs want to connect to the internet and which website they want to communicate with.
 These programs also give you the option to proactively block or permit the connection.